grandmaster-nf/cayman/docs/weapon.md

 Reload perks that synergize for GMs - **overflow**, **rapid hit**, **auto loading holster**. **Full-auto** is also great (for scouts) if the base handling and reload is high.

-**Armor Piercing Rounds** are great for anti-barrier weapons.
-Straight up bonus 5% damage to shielded adds. **High Caliber Rounds** would be the second best option.
+**Armor Piercing Rounds** are great for anti-barrier weapons since they add bonus 5% damage to shielded adds. **High Caliber Rounds** would be the second best option.

 Bow perks: **shorter Draw time**, **Archer’s Tempo/Rapid Hit**, **Explosive Head (must have)**.